rust-nostr/nostr/README.md

     * Swift: https://github.com/rust-nostr/nostr-sdk-swift
     * JavaScript: TODO

-## Minimum Supported Rust Version (MSRV)

-These crates are built with the Rust language version 2021 and require a minimum compiler version of `1.64.0`

 ## State

 **These libraries are in ALPHA state**, things that are implemented generally work but the API will change in breaking ways.